sugarkube/sugarkube/README.md

 Sugarkube is great for new projects, but even legacy applications can be migrated into Kapps.
 You can migrate a bit at a time to see how it helps you.

+## More info
 See https://sugarkube.io for more info and documentation.
+Sugarkube is a work in progress and not ready for production use just yet.